VGLoic/contract-store/README.md

 const thisWillFail = store.getAbi(networks.mainnet, "FOO");
 ```

 Some ABI deserves to be available on every networks, for this reason, the global ABIs have been introduced.
-A global ABI is the same on every network and can be registerred, updated or deleted using dedicated methods
+A global ABI is the same on every network and can be registered, updated or deleted using dedicated methods
 ```ts
 // Register an ABI globally, it will be available for every configured networks in the store store.registerGlobalAbi("FOO", MY_ABI);